Daniel Petrov | October 14, 2024 | Car Accident

 Typically, Med Pay policies cover bills and expenses for services including, but not limited to:

 The medical care must be necessary and reasonable to be covered by Med Pay.
 Furthermore, the terms and conditions of the Med Pay policy dictate the benefits, filing deadlines, and other requirements.
-Therefore, you must know the terms of your Med Pay policy so that you can follow the requirements exactly to receive benefits.
+It’s important to understand your Med Pay coverage in California to maximize your benefits.

 Health Insurance